schen8180/data440/hw8/hw8_report.md

 The goal of this assignment is to cluster Twitter accounts based on the content of their last 200 tweets.

 **Important:** Much of the code for this assignment is provided for you, therefore, your report must include a high-level description of how the code works and answers to all of the sub-questions asked.

-**Tips for Completing this Assignment:**
-* Your first reference should be the [Module 12 lecture slides](https://docs.google.com/presentation/d/1QK7Of4o0gzYl2e0fSCOXuHlVMNflIUVJ/edit?usp=sharing), class [Colab notebook](https://github.com/anwala/teaching-web-science/blob/main/fall-2022/week-12/data_440_03_f22_mod_12_pci_ch_03.ipynb), and *Programming Collective Intelligence* book and [Chapter 3 code](https://github.com/arthur-e/Programming-Collective-Intelligence/tree/master/chapter3). *Don't start with a Google search.*

-Write a report that contains the answers and *explains how you arrived at the answers* to the following questions.
-Before starting, review the [HW report guidelines](https://github.com/anwala/teaching-web-science/blob/main/fall-2023/homework/hw0/reports.md).
-Name your report for this assignment `hw8_report` with the proper file extension.

 **Report (2 points**)